What Do You Do With Amaryllis Bulbs After They Bloom?

 If your amaryllis needs to be replanted, the best time to do so is when it is not in bloom.
 The plants prefer to be in a small pot with very little extra room (“pot-bound”).
 The pot should only be approximately one inch wider than the amaryllis bulb, but deep enough for the roots to have space to grow.

 Loosely add a well-draining soil below and around your bulb, with one-third of the bulb remaining visible.
 Ideally, the top of the bulb should be above the edge of your container.
-It is important that your pot has drainage holes on the bottom to prevent mold and root rot.
+Your pot must have drainage holes on the bottom to prevent mold and root rot.

-Unlike other bulb species, such as hyacinth and tulip, amaryllis bulbs do not require a chilling or dormant period in order to bloom.
+Unlike other bulb species, such as hyacinth and tulip, amaryllis bulbs do not require a chilling or dormant period to bloom.
+Some gardeners do this to time their next amaryllis blooming with Christmas.
 With the right environment and care, your plant can continuously re-bloom after it stores enough nutrients and creates enough energy.

 In areas where frost is not an issue, amaryllis can be grown outdoors year-round.
 Otherwise, they will need to be inside during the cold months and inside or outside during the warm months.
 Keeping your amaryllis in full sun (or as much sun as possible) will allow it to synthesize the energy needed to bloom again as soon as possible.

 If you live in an area with freezing winter temperatures, or would just like to control when your amaryllis blooms, you can force your plant into a dormant period.
 During the dormant period, your plant remains alive but it is using very little energy and nutrients.
 By saving energy, the bulb will be ready to grow when the appropriate conditions are met (warm and sunny).